-After a thorough, year-long branding process that ended with vocal community backlash against their original logo design, the Colorado Springs Branding Task Force, as commissioned by Visit Colorado Springs presented an open request for local designers to redesign the branding, and we were selected amidst the competition as the final design team to redesign the Colorado Springs identity.
+After a thorough, year-long branding process that ended with vocal community backlash against their original logo design, the Colorado Springs Branding Task Force, as commissioned by Visit Colorado Springs, along with a newly appointed Design Curator Team, presented an open request for local designers to redesign the branding, and we were selected among the competition to redesign the Visit Colorado Springs tourism identity and create the advertising campaign launch.

-Part of our task was also to work with the originally selected tagline of “Live it Up”, which also received a fair share of criticism.
+Part of our task was also to work with the originally selected tagline of “Live it Up”, which along with the original identity also received a fair share of criticism.
 When we first heard the tagline of “live it up”, we honestly cringed.
-Once we heard their explanation and how they came up with the sentiment of living it up–living at a high altitude, with big plans and expectations of excellence–it made a lot more sense, but those sentiments were NOT being communicated in a tagline that made everyone envision Spring Break in Cabo.
+Once we heard their explanation and how they came up with the sentiment of living it up–living at a high altitude, with big plans and expectations of excellence–it made a lot more sense, but we felt those sentiments were not being communicated in a tagline that made everyone envision a wild spring break in Cabo.

 What we presented to the Curator Team was this idea that the city and the logo shouldn’t have a permanent tagline–our city is much too diverse for that.
 “Live it up” should be a temporary slogan in an ad campaign that rolls out the new logo, the new brand, the new identity to be adopted.
 If the slogan catches on, it’s a de facto tagline (think “what happens in Vegas, stays in Vegas”.)
 If the city doesn’t adopt it, the logo lives on and a new slogan and marketing campaign can be launched in the future.